-(i) I said “The confusion starts already with the elementary concepts income and profit.”
+(i) I said: “The confusion starts already with the elementary concepts of income and profit.”
 This, clearly, has nothing to do with the distinction between social and natural sciences but only with logical consistency which applies to all sciences.
 Now, the fact of the matter is, that four heterodox economists apply four different definitions of income/profit.#1 Elementary logic tells one that not all four can be true (in fact all four are provably false#2).
 This conceptual confusion is indefensible.
-Heterodoxy as it stands now is out of science just like Orthodoxy.
-The utter foolishness of Heterodoxy consists in idealizing its own unresolved contradictions as pluralism.
-Pluralism is a political concept which relates to opinions.
-In science there can be no pluralism of false theories.
+Heterodoxy, as it stands now, is out of science just like Orthodoxy.
+The utter foolishness of Heterodoxy consists of idealizing its own unresolved contradictions as pluralism.
+Pluralism is a political concept that relates to opinions.
+In science, there can be no pluralism of false theories.

 Science, to recall, is about knowledge.
 Waffling about things that cannot be known is left to sitcoms.

 As you correctly observe ‘confusion and uncertainty is inherent in the social sciences’.
 The fact of the matter is that Heterodoxy has not found in the last 100 years — roughly since Veblen — the way out of the fool’s paradise ‘where it is possible to get either result’ or, as Keynes aptly put it, where ‘nothing is clear and everything is possible’ (1973, p.
 292).
 On the contrary, it is pretty obvious that most orthodox and heterodox economists feel well at home there.

 Heterodoxy, though, has one valid point: there is no good reason at all why orthodox fools should occupy more space in academia than heterodox fools.

 Feynman, R. P. (1992).
 The Character of Physical Law.
 London: Penguin.